Understanding Lines Parallel to the X-Axis: A full breakdown

 y = k

 where 'k' represents a constant value.
 This constant 'k' determines the vertical position of the line.
-If k = 2, the line is parallel to the x-axis and passes through all points where y = 2.
-If k = -3, the line passes through all points where y = -3, and so on.
+Still, if k = 2, the line is parallel to the x-axis and passes through all points where y = 2.
+That's why if k = -3, the line passes through all points where y = -3, and so on.
 This simple equation provides a concise and powerful way to represent any line parallel to the x-axis.

 Graphing Lines Parallel to the X-Axis